gjrich/buzzline-04-gjrich/README.md

 We can analyze and visualize different types of streaming data as the information arrives.

 The primary scripts are project_producer_gjrich.py and project_consumer_gjrich.py.
-Leftover files remain from the main repository to leave the option for future editing.

 project_producer_gjrich.py generates buzz messages of a medieval theme and writes them with authors to buzz_live.json.
 It then converts all letters to lower case and removes any non-letter characters, counts the number of time each letter appears in the message, and writes the letter distribution to buzz_letters.json.